Retail Permit Expeditor: What Your Tenant Improvements Need

 When brands and their architectural teams put together their dream space they take the applicable codes into consideration, then the city official, in a dream world, will see that the plans adhere to code.
 However, this is normally not a seamless process.
 City officials will want codes to be adopted in a certain way, that is, drawn in a specific way and measured in a specific way.
 In my experience, engineers and architects who disagree with the city officials then argue their point rarely get their permit on time.
 Instead, the planchecker will tell me not to allow them back into their office.
 In any case, materials and fixtures that aren’t already approved by the city will delay your permitting process.

-Express Checks: Most cities have special programs for commercial projects that are under a specified square footage with limited scopes.
-That is, fresh paint on the walls and using existing racking.
+Express Checks: Most cities have special programs for commercial projects that are under specified square footage with limited scopes.
+This could be fresh paint on the walls and/or using existing racking.
 When this is the case, my team will make the recommendation you submit the permit yourself and save yourself some money as it is usually an over-the-counter approval.

 Fire Sprinkler: When your project has to go through a full plan-check the fire department will commonly get involved.
 During this time it’s important to know the existing fire sprinkler system in place so you can prove compliance as is.
 When it’s a new shell you can grab the approved permit from the shell and use that as proof.
 However, if there are changes or updates to the fire code you will be looking at a fire department plancheck.
 Fear not, the Fire Department is your friend and so are the project managers at Permit Advisors.